Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

-We show that in the function approximation setting, the distributional loss in distributional RL can yield better behaved gradient regarding state features, thus leading to more robustness while training relatively to expectation-based RL.
-In particular, in distributional RL our goal is to minimize a distribution loss $\mathcal{L} \left(Z_{\mathbf{w}}, \mathfrak{T} Z_{\mathbf{w}} \right)$ between the current value distribution of $Z_{\mathbf{w}}$ and its target value distribution of $\mathfrak{T} Z_{\mathbf{w}}$.
+We analyze the distributional loss in distributional RL can potentially lead to bounded gradient norms regarding state features regardless of the perturbation size or noise strength, yielding its training robustness against state noises.
+In distributional RL our goal is to minimize a distribution loss $\mathcal{L} \left(Z_{\mathbf{w}}, \mathfrak{T} Z_{\mathbf{w}} \right)$ between the current return distribution of $Z_{\mathbf{w}}$ and its target return distribution of $\mathfrak{T} Z_{\mathbf{w}}$.